 You are invited to attend a monthly support group at St. Joseph's Hospital after bariatric surgery.
 The Bariatric Support Group provides a chance to have peer to peer support from others who have had this type of surgery.
-This support group does not have many members that have had duodenal switch surgery but people still find this group beneficial.

 You will be able to talk to others about your challenges and experiences, share recipes and ideas and you may even find an exercise partner.
 You will be given more information about this group after surgery or feel free to ask about it.